uploadcare/meteor-uploadcare-widget/README.md

 ## Configuration

-Widget is highly customizable through widget options.
+The widget is highly customizable through widget options.
 You can check out the [configuration page](https://uploadcare.com/widget/configure/) to see some of them in action.

 There are two ways to set widget options.
-Global options are set when page loads, local every time when new widget is created.
+Global options are set when page loads, local every time when the new widget is created.
 Changing any options during widget operation won't affect the widget.

 ### Global variables

-Specified as global Meteor settings in a `settings.json` file, for example:
+Specified as global Meteor settings, for example in a `settings.json` file:

 ```json
 {